-On behalf of the more than 373,000 members of the Fraternal Order of Police, thank you both for your leadership on this important issue.
+On behalf of the more than 377,000 members of the Fraternal Order of Police, we urge the Committee to favorably report this legislation.
 If I can provide any additional information about this bill, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.